 Use your sketchbooks and visual journals to show us a real enthusiasm for your subject.
 Evidence of your creative process, methods of investigation and ideas is very important!
-You can show these as a selection of still images or upload, to our digital portfolio platform, short video sequences, ie. flicking through some pages of your notebooks.
+You can show these as a selection of still images or upload, to our digital portfolio platform, short video sequences, i.e. flicking through some pages of your notebooks.

 Get it together!
-Your portfolio is you showcase, so think carefully what to include and how best to organise it.
+Your portfolio is your showcase, so think carefully about what to include and how best to organise it.